-The UCL Institute of Biomedical Engineering will be running a Doctoral Training Programme in Medical Device Innovation starting with the September 2014 intake.
+The UCL Institute of Biomedical Engineering runs the Doctoral Training Programme in Medical Device Innovation.
 The first year of the four year programme comprises the MRes in Medical Technology Entrepreneurship; students who successfully pass this will then go onto a further three years of PhD research.
 The DTP’s vision is to cultivate a cross-‐faculty cohort of entrepreneurial researchers motivated to engage in innovation during their graduate training and future careers.

 A strong aspiration for the DTP is that every graduate student, at his or her viva, should be able to demonstrate some sort of prototype device that has a clearly established clinical need, technical feasibility and commercial viability.
 Tangible outcomes such as these provide clear conduits for impactful research and are very strong motivators for prospective students.

 Projects appropriate for this call will have clear translation potential and involve research towards the production of a medical device.
-Cross-‐faculty and department collaboration is strongly encouraged, with demonstrable clinical and patient need being an especially important factor.
+Cross-faculty and department collaboration is strongly encouraged, with demonstrable clinical and patient need being an especially important factor.
+All projects must have both Engineering and clinical supervision, and links with external partners are viewed favourably.

 (b) Bioengineering (including structural & functional implants); and